 Not only do telehealth visits make seeking healthcare easier for most consumers, it also tends to provide a more positive outcome than in-person visits.
 The vast majority of remote care patients claim that within their first telehealth visit, they received the care that they needed.

 While the ease and quality of care are both great benefits of telehealth, it also creates financial savings on acute care visits.
 Yet, while the popularity of telemedicine is growing amongst consumers, many individual healthcare providers and systems are slower about jumping on board.
-This is due, in large part, to reimbursement ambiguity.
+This is due, in large part, to commercial payer reimbursement for telehealth ambiguity.

 Not understanding how telehealth reimbursement works has kept numerous healthcare systems and providers from implementing telemedicine practices.
 They feel it’s easier to continue doing what they have always done and receiving payment in the usual way, than it is to begin using new technologies and following new practices.